Thoughts and Encouragements for Wounded Helpers

 not lead to unequivalence (which is what it will lead to when it is always

-one partner who is the 'Child' and the other always the 'Parent').
+one partner who is the ‘Child’ and the other always the

-This becomes even more awkward when one directs him/herself towards the
+This becomes even more awkward when one directs him/herself

-(diagram to the right).
+towards a Child (diagram to the right).

-B replies: 'No, of course not, I've told you already three times to put
+to which B replies: “No, of course not, I’ve told you already

-Here B reacts as 'critical Parent' and sees A as 'stubborn Child'.
+‘critical Parent’ and sees A as ‘stubborn Child’.

 The two interactions cross; they do not correspond to each other.
+This is

-Such a 'crossed interaction' we also see when both act as Child
+Such a ‘crossed interaction’ we also see when

-towards the other as Parent.
+both act as Child towards the other as Parent.
+For example: A says: “I

-For example: A says: 'I have been treated very badly at work,
+have been treated very badly at work, I feel very miserable!”

 Instead of responding to A's request for some love and attention, B

-reacts: 'Well, what do you think that I feel, after ...?!'
+reacts: “Well, what do you think that I feel, after ...?!”

 In all likelihood, both will feel even more frustrated and sad than before

-in their (Child-like) frustrations.
+(Parent-al) encouragement in their (Child-like) frustrations.

-A similar thing we see when A notices that there is a different kind of bread than usual and asks curiously (A-A): 'Where did you buy this bread?' and B unjustly interprets this as a highly critical question like 'What idiot kind of bread is this?' from A as 'critical Parent' and, from this interpretation reacts as 'wounded/aggrieved Child' towards that 'critical Parent' (C-P): 'What is wrong with it?'
+A similar thing we see when A notices that there is a different kind of bread than usual and asks curiously (A-A): “Where did you buy this bread?” and B unjustly interprets this as a highly critical question like “What idiot kind of bread is this?” from A as ‘critical Parent’ and, from this interpretation reacts as ‘wounded/aggrieved Child’ towards that ‘critical Parent’ (C-P): “What is wrong with it?”

-In these last examples B does not react to A's question, but from an association recalled in B's inner Child or inner Parent by A's question.
-In such a case B's reaction will likely not promote genuineness and authenticity in the rest of the talk, as it will provoke a change in the presenting ego state of A. The talk will likely not continue about what A wanted to talk about in the first place, but about what B felt, yet did not say.
-That is what makes 'crossed transactions' so unclear and discomforting for those involved.
-There are also crossed interactions that can end a dysfunctional 'play', but that is another chapter altogether.
+In these last examples B does not react to A’s actual question, but from an association recalled in B’s inner Child or inner Parent by A’s question.
+In such a case B’s reaction will likely not promote genuineness and authenticity in the rest of the talk, as it will provoke a change in the presenting ego state of A. The talk will likely not continue about what A wanted to talk about in the first place, but about what B felt, yet did not say.
+That is what makes ‘crossed transactions’ so unclear and discomforting for those involved.
+There are also crossed interactions that can end a dysfunctional ‘play’, but that is another chapter altogether.

 Berne saw that in every person – even those acting from a highly regressed, immature state – there was also an adult that could be mobilized.
 In that sense, his theory of TA meant a positive break with old and far less hopeful views in psychology.